vconceicao/linux_server_configuration/README.md

 sudo ufw allow 123/tcp
 ```
 ## Access and SSH keys
 Create a new user account named grader.
 `sudo useradd grader`
 Create a file name grader in the etc/sudoers.d
 `sudo touch /etc/sudooers.d/grader`
 Edit the file created and insert the following info:
 `grader ALL=(ALL) NOPASSWD:ALL`

 Create a new ssh key-pair for the server in https://lightsail.aws.amazon.com/ls/webapp/account/keys named grader-keypair
 Download the key file to your machine 'grader_keypair.pem'
 Use Puttygen to generate the public and the private key.
 Save the private key in a safe place.

 Logged at the server
 - Create a new file and name it as authorized_keys.
 	`touch /home/grader/.ssh/authorized_keys`
 - Copy the content of the generated public key in your local machine
 - Paste the the content of the generated public key at authorized_keys file in the server
 `nano home/grader/.ssh/authorized_keys`

 At your machine, you can PUTTY or another tool to log in the with private key that was generated from the PUTTYgen

+## Web Server and DB Configuration
 Configure localtimezone to UTC
 `sudo dpkg-reconfigure tzdata`

 Install and configure Apache to serve a Python mod_wsgi application.
 ```
 sudo apt-get install apache2
 sudo apt-get install libapache2-mod-wsgi
 ```

 Install and configure PostgreSQL:
 `sudo apt-get install postgresql`
 After installing PostgreSQL database server, remote access mode is disabled by default for security reasons.
 Double checked configurations to not allow remote connections in the database
 `sudo nano /etc/postgresql/9.1/main/pg_hba.conf`
 Create a new database user named catalog that has limited permissions to your catalog application database.

 postgres=# `CREATE ROLE catalog WITH LOGIN PASSWORD 'catalog';`
 postgres=# `ALTER ROLE catalog CREATEDB;`

 Database 'catalogdb' created

   ```
  List of databases